 3.2 Complicity - A student shall not, through act or omission, assist another student, individual, or group in committing or attempting to commit a violation of this Code of Conduct.
-A student who has knowledge of another committing or attempting to commit a violation of the Code of Conduct is required to remove themselves from the situation and failure to do so when reasonable under the circumstances may be the basis for a violation of this policy.

-3.3 Destruction of Property - Intentionally or recklessly damaging, destroying, defacing, or tampering with University property or the property of any person or business on campus.
+Students who have knowledge of another committing or attempting to commit a violation of the Code of Conduct are required to remove themselves from the situation and failure to do so, when reasonable under the circumstances, may be the basis for a violation of this policy.
+3.3 Destruction of Property - Intentionally or recklessly causing, or threatening to cause damage, destroy, deface, or tamper with University property or the property of any person or business on campus.

-3.4 Discrimination - Intentional discrimination against a person or group of people on the basis of age, race, color, disability, religion, national origin, veteran status, genetic information, or sex (including pregnancy) except where such distinction is allowed by law.
-Additionally, the UH System prohibits discrimination in all aspects of employment and educational programs on the basis of sexual orientation, gender identity, or gender expression.
+3.4 Discrimination - Intentional discrimination against a person or group of people on the basis of age (over 40), race, color, ethnicity, disability, religion, national origin, military status, genetic information, or sex (including gender and pregnancy) except where such distinction is allowed by law.
+Additionally, the UH System prohibits discrimination in all aspects of employment and educational programs on the basis of sexual orientation, gender identity or status, gender expression, or any other legally protected status.

 3.5 Disruption/Obstruction - Obstructing or interfering with University functions or any University activity.
-Disturbing the peace and good order of the University by, among other things; fighting, quarreling, excessive noise, or any behavior that causes or threatens to cause a material disruption to the residential, business or academic functions of the University, including but not limited to, a material disruption by the use of all types of cameras, electronic tablets, cell phones, and/or communication devices.

-3.6 Disruptive Classroom Conduct - Disruptive classroom conduct means engaging in behavior that substantially or repeatedly interrupts either the instructor's ability to teach or student learning.
-The classroom extends to any setting where a student is engaged in work toward academic credit or satisfaction of program-based requirements or related activities.
+Disturbing the peace and good order of the University by, among other things; fighting, quarreling, excessive noise, traffic obstructions, behavior that substantially or repeatedly interrupts either an instructor's ability to teach or student learning, or any behavior that causes or threatens to cause a material disruption to the residential, business or academic functions of the University, including but not limited to, a material disruption by the use of all types of cameras, electronic tablets, cell phones, and/or communication devices.
+Adherence to this policy extends to any setting where a student is engaged in work toward academic credit or satisfaction of program-based requirements or related activities.